miigdm/doc/how_to_edit_partials_and_templates_header,_footer,.md

     }
 }  ```
 The number **640** is the value we give to the new PartialRootPath.
 By default, 100, 300, 500 are already set to the original folder of partialRootPaths.
-If you want to make sure that the value you want to use is not already set, you can check it with the **"TypoScript Object Browser"** and find *tx_themes* -> *view* -> *partialRootPaths* and see what values are aldready set.
+If you want to make sure that the value you want to use is not already set, you can check it with the **"TypoScript Object Browser"** and find *tx_themes* -> *view* -> *partialRootPaths* and see what values are already set.

   ![](partialrootpath.png)